Agreements

 Guiding Circles and Events

-Part of being a dance leader is about leading and safeguarding the participants in their dance circles and dance events.
-Guiding a circle may sometimes be difficult.
+Part of being a dance leader is about leading and safeguarding the participants in their Dance events.
 A purpose of the Dances, according to Murshid SAM, is to increase joy.
 Any behaviors, comments or attitudes in a circle or event that diminish safety and joy to the circle and the individuals in the circle are antithetical.

 Each individual, leader, circle and situation is unique.
-The leader simply has to be willing to be attentive, willing to inquire if there are warning signals, and willing to take necessary action if required.
+The leader has to be willing to be attentive, to inquire if there are warning signals, and to take necessary action if required.
 Action can include outlining guidelines, commentary, and sometimes intervention.

-3. During DUP events, leaders might want to designate and make known to the participants a person or team that is available to those who need physical, emotional, or spiritual support.
+- During DUP events, leaders might want make known to the participants a person or team (themselves or someone they designate) that is available to those who need physical, emotional, or spiritual support.
 Sometimes the amount of energy generated in a dance awakens energies that are not always easy to integrate.
-As well there are times when someone feels challenged by something that has happened in the event.
-Those who feel challenged should know that there is someone they can talk to.
+As well there may be times when someone feels challenged by something that has happened in the event.
+They should know that there is someone they can talk to.
+Dance leaders may want to make available a telephone number and email of someone local, as well as the contact information for the Chairs of the Ethics Council and the Guidance Council.
+They also might want to make this document available.